quicwg/base-drafts/draft-ietf-quic-recovery.md

 4.1.2 of {{QUIC-TLS}}).
-Since these large acknowledgement delays, when they occur, are likely to be non-repeating and limited to the handshake, the endpoint can use them without limiting them to the max_ack_delay and avoid unnecessarily inflating the smoothed_rtt estimate.
+Since these large acknowledgement delays, when they occur, are likely to be non-repeating and limited to the handshake, the endpoint can use them without limiting them to the max_ack_delay and avoid unnecessarily inflating the RTT estimate.

 After the handshake is confirmed, any acknowledgement delays reported by the peer that are greater than the peer's max_ack_delay are attributed to unintentional but potentially repeating delays, such as scheduler latency at the peer or loss of previous acknowledgements.
-Therefore, these extra delays are considered effectively part of path delay and incorporated into the smoothed_rtt estimate.
+Therefore, these extra delays are considered effectively part of path delay and incorporated into the RTT estimate.

 When adjusting an RTT sample using peer-reported acknowledgement delays, an